FAQs: Winter Shelter

 BC Housing is the provincial agency responsible for funding shelter operations and enters into operating agreements with service providers to do so.

-Where will the winter shelter be located?
+7. Where is the winter shelter located?

-Did the City buy this property specifically to be used as a shelter or similar service?
+8. Did the City buy this property specifically to be used as a shelter or similar service?

 No. This property was recently acquired by the City based on its proximity to the Operations Centre for potential future expansion.

-When is the winter shelter opening?
+9. When is the winter shelter opening?

-What activates an EWR shelter?
+10. What activates an EWR shelter?

 Via BC Housing: "The activation of EWR sites depends on the weather conditions set out in each community’s EWR Plan, as prepared by the community, and approved by BC Housing each year.
 During extreme winter weather events the community representative issues an alert, pursuant to the Assistance to Shelter Act, that ensures partners are aware of the EWR shelters that are opening and alerts police to assist persons at risk due to extreme weather conditions.
 The alert remains in effect – and EWR shelters open each night – until it is cancelled by the community representative."